olgashi/RubberDuckTire_Inventory/README.md

 ## Scenario

-Inventory management application tracks inventory for a small manufacturing enterprise.
-Inventory consists of Products and Parts.
+Inventory management application tracks inventory for a small Tire manufacturing enterprise.
+Inventory consists of Tire Products and Tire Parts.
 Each Part has a name, id, current number of parts in stock, price, min and max inventory levels associated with it.
 Part can be of either InHouse or Outsourced type (class).
 Each Product has a name, id, current number of products in stock, price, min and max inventory levels associated with it.
 Additionally, Product has to be associated with at least one part.